aleshaleksey/fansys23/06-abilities.md

 **Prerequisites**:
 - Proficiency with at least one weapon proficiency group.
-- 4SP dice and 7 MP dice total.
+- 4 SP dice and 7 MP dice total.
 - At least one spellcasting ability.

 **Warning**: This boon is best used together with the "mage hunter" boon.